 How much ground rent can be recovered?

 Under the Limitations Act 1980, ground rent is considered a contract debt.
-This means that it is only possible to recover outstanding ground debt for up to six years.
-Ground rent arrears that date from more than six years are therefore not recoverable.
+This means that it may only be possible to recover outstanding ground debt for up to six years.
+That said, ground rent arrears that date from more than six years are potentially recoverable.
 The six years, however, run from the date when the ground rent has been first demanded.
-This means that in some cases it is possible to go back for more than six years.

 At Chandler Harris, we act on behalf of a broad range of clients across England and Wales, providing a customised ground rent recovery service on both criteria and non-criteria ground rent debts.
 Whatever your requirements, we can advise on cost-effective recovery strategies for large or small sums.